-Upon the closing of the IPO on March 8, 2016, the vesting of certain options granted to two of the Company's executives immediately vested, in accordance with their employment agreements.
-The Company recorded \$0.7 million of additional stock compensation expense related to this accelerated vesting in March 2016.
+Upon the closing of the IPO in March 2016, the Company recorded \$0.7 million of additional stock compensation expense related to certain options granted to two of the Company's executives.

-As of March 31, 2016, there was \$7.9 million of unrecognized compensation cost related to employee and non-employee unvested stock options and unvested restricted stock share-based compensation arrangements granted under the 2007 Plan, which is expected to be recognized over a weighted-average remaining service period of 2.8 years.
+As of September 30, 2016, there was \$8.2 million of unrecognized compensation cost related to employee and non-employee unvested stock options and unvested restricted stock share-based compensation arrangements granted under the 2007 Plan and 2015 Plan, which is expected to be recognized over a weighted-average remaining service period of 2.7 years.
 Stock compensation costs have not been capitalized by the Company.